-English Uplevel
+English

-The Electric Parking Brake (EPB) status light comes on when the parking brake is applied.
-If the light continues flashing after the EPB is released, or while driving, there is a problem with the EPB system.
-A message may also display on the Driver Information Center (DIC).
+This light comes on when the parking brake is applied.
+If the light continues flashing after the parking brake is released, or while driving, there is a problem with the Electric

+Parking Brake system.
+A message may also display in the Driver Information Center (DIC).